ABI-Software/ABIBook/tutorials/embc13/scenario3/opencor.rst

 Forking a workspace can be done using the Physiome Model Repository web interface.
 The first step is to find the workspace you wish to fork.
 We will use the *EMBC 2013 Tutorial - Noble 1962* :term:`workspace` from the exposure referenced above, which can be found at: `<http://teaching.physiomeproject.org/workspace/182>`_.

-Now click on the :guilabel:`fork` option in the toolbar, as shown below.
+Now click on the :guilabel:`fork` option in the toolbar, as shown below (1).

 .. figure:: images/forkN62.png
    :align: center
    :width: 80%

-You will be asked to confirm the *fork* action by clicking the :guilabel:`Fork` button.
+You will be asked to confirm the *fork* action by clicking the :guilabel:`Fork` button (2).
 You will then be shown the page for your forked workspace.

 Cloning your forked workspace
 -----------------------------